Willem van Eijk: Victims

 In 1975, van Eijk was sentenced to 18 years imprisonment and TBS.
 The details of the murders, as revealed during the trial, were so astonishing to the public that several judiciary guards vomited.
 Psychiatric reports explained that van Eijk had severe childhood trauma as a result of (mostly female) bullying and rejection by women.
-During his therapy at the Van Mesdagkliniek in Groningen, psychiatrists speculated that his deviant behavior was the result of brain damage sustained during his birth.
+During his therapy at the Van Mesdagkliniek in Groningen, psychiatrists speculated that his deviant behaviour was the result of brain damage sustained during his birth.
 However, van Eijk refused any investigations.
 He was combative about denying treatment out of 'fear of psychic disintegration'.
 He was seen as one of the hardest patients the clinic had ever had.
 In 1980, while still in remand, he married his pen-pal Adri.
 In 1990 he was released and together with Adri, moved into a house in Harkstede.
 Psychiatrists believed that his relationship with Adri would prevent him from re-offending, but warned that subsequent female rejections could trigger a relapse.
 The relationship turned out to be a downward spiral for van Eijk.